Marker Logo

 As workers and wealth descended upon the town so too descended investors and entrepreneurs.
 Needing to move product and people, workers erected The Laurel Fork and Sandhill railroad, a connector to the famed Baltimore and Ohio Railroad, between 1866 and 1869.
 This railway — the first of its gauge in West Virginia — was a game changer, bringing in more workers and facilitating expansion, growing the town’s population to somewhere between 8,000 and 10,000.
 As workers moved in, businesses began springing up around the fields.
 Oil and liquor flowed freely with some quipping that saloons outnumbered grocery stores in Volcano.

-Volcano proved a lucrative venture but with all industrial
+Volcano proved a lucrative venture but

 Volcano, West Virginia Marker image.
 Click for full size.

-Photographed By J. J. Prats, May 31, 2021
+Photographed by J. J. Prats, May 31, 2021

 3. Volcano, West Virginia Marker

-ventures, it had its risks.
+with all industrial ventures, it had its risks.
 A fire erupted on August 4, 1879, and quickly burned through most of the town, igniting oil barrels and letting loose the burning oil which, according to a New York Times article from 1879, “ran through the streets, setting fire to everything on either side.”
 The town was reduced to ashes.
 Volcano would eventually rise from the soot and return to production, however, the damage was irreversible.
 The once thriving boomtown would never again return to the heights it enjoyed before tragedy struck and closed production for good in the 1970s, over a century after it rose to prominence.

 (Submitted on June 6, 2021.)

 Credits.
-This page was last revised on July 15, 2021.
+This page was last revised on June 15, 2026.
 It was originally submitted on June 6, 2021, by J. J. Prats of Powell, Ohio.
-This page has been viewed 1,262 times since then and 224 times this year.
+This page has been viewed 2,845 times since then and 153 times this year.
 Photos: 1, 2, 3. submitted on June 6, 2021, by J. J. Prats of Powell, Ohio.
+4. submitted on June 15, 2026, by Bradley Owen of Morgantown, West Virginia.

 m=174789